zgxSystems/foxPEP/Dev Ideas.md

 More:

-extensions.blocklist.enabled;false - Disables the addon blocklist updating system, freeing resources extensions.pocket.enabled;false - Disables the Pocket feature, freeing resources (disabled on PM, WF, so no need) gfx.xrender.enabled;true - Switches page rendering from the Firefox process to the X11 process, potentially freeing resources
+extensions.blocklist.enabled;false - Disables the addon blocklist updating system, freeing resources (compromises on security) extensions.pocket.enabled;false - Disables the Pocket feature, freeing resources (disabled on PM, WF, so no need)
+* gfx.xrender.enabled;true - Switches page rendering from the Firefox process to the X11 process, potentially freeing resources

 Future: